-The Finance and Administrative Services Division is responsible for managing the department’s financial transactions, ensuring the integrity of the accounting records and maintaining adequate internal controls to safeguard the department’s financial assets.
+The Finance and Operations Division is responsible for managing the department’s financial transactions, ensuring the integrity of the accounting records and maintaining adequate internal controls to safeguard the department’s financial assets.
 The division also oversees centralized services, including the day-to-day resources and support for the department’s physical facilities.

 Government and Strategic Communications Division

 The Government and Strategic Communications Division coordinates the department’s public engagement activities and manages relationships with legislative offices, media outlets, and stakeholder groups.
 Division staff oversee website and social media content releases, public awareness and educational campaigns, and responses to inquiries by elected officials.

 The Human Resources (HR) division provides a full array of HR services to the agency including talent acquisition, benefit information, employee relations, classification, compensation, organization development, employee training and HR information and policy.

 The Information Technology division is responsible for agency-wide information technology needs and overall responsibility for the maintenance and support of the agency’s major systems and technologies.

 Internal Audit Division